Hijab and burqa controversies in Europe: Bosnia and Herzegovina

 Lawyers, prosecutors, and others employed in judicial institutions cannot wear the hijab to work.
 The ban applies to the "religious symbols" of all religions.
 Whether third parties, such as witnesses, will be permitted to participate in hearings while wearing it is determined on a case-by-case basis.

 Bulgaria

-In 2016, a legal ban on face-covering Islamic clothing was adopted by the Bulgarian parliament.
+In 2016, a legal ban on fully face-covering veils was adopted by the Bulgarian parliament.

 Cyprus

 In 2019, the ELAM (Cyprus) party submitted a bill seeking to impose a ban on all Muslim headgear in public spaces, including schools.